devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 aws ssm create-activation --default-instance-name ProdOnPrem --iam-role SSMServiceRole --registration-limit 10 --region us-east-1
 ```

-**Store the managed-instance Activation Code and Activation ID in a safe place.** You specify this Code and ID when you install SSM Agent on systems on-premise.
+**Store the managed-instance Activation Code and Activation ID in a safe place.** You specify this Code and ID when you install SSM Agent on systems on-premises.
 The code and ID combination functions like an Amazon EC2 access key ID and secret key to provide secure access to the Systems Manager service from your *managed instances*.

 >If you lose the Code and ID, you must create a new activation.
-An activation expiration is a window of time when you can register on-premises machines with Systems Manager, default is 24 hours.
+An activation expiration is a window of time when you can register on-premisess machines with Systems Manager, default is 24 hours.
 An expired activation has no impact on your servers or virtual machines (VMs) that you registered with Systems Manager.
 This means that if an activation expires then you can’t register more servers or VMs with Systems Manager by using that specific activation.
 You simply need to create a new one.
 All of the servers and VMs that you registered will continue to be registered Systems Manager *managed instances* until you remove or disable SSM Agent on the server or VM and thereby unregister it. <a href="https://docs.aws.amazon.com/cli/latest/reference/ssm/create-activation.html" target="_blank">For more details:</a>

 ### Task 2: Create instances and install the SSM Agent

-Please note that in order to create a mock on-premise system we will be creating and using a key-pair and not using them for the AWS EC2 instances.
+Please note that in order to create a mock on-premises system we will be creating and using a key-pair and not using them for the AWS EC2 instances.
 We do not need a key pair for the AWS EC2 instances because we are using Session Manager to gain direct access.

 !!!
 Attention
     If you are using Cloud9, please perform the following on the Cloud9 instance.

-1. Create a key pair for SSH access to the on-premise systems.
+1. Create a key pair for SSH access to the on-premises systems.
 Follow the instructions for **Creating a Key Pair Using Amazon EC2**<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair"_blank"> here.</a> Copy the name of your key pair to your scratch pad.

 !!! info
     What is a Key Pair?